MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 ### Upgrading the Azure Information Protection scanner

-Use the following instructions to upgrade the scanner after you have upgraded the Azure Information Protection client (classic) to the Azure Information Protection unified labeling client, which includes a preview version of the scanner.
+Use the following instructions to upgrade the scanner after you have upgraded the Azure Information Protection client (classic) to the Azure Information Protection unified labeling client.
+The current version of the unified labeling client includes a preview version of the scanner.

 #### To upgrade the scanner to the preview version